-The CSR committee has formulated and recommended to the

-Board, a CSR Policy indicating the activities to be undertaken by the Company as approved by the Board.
+The CSR Committee has formulated and recommended to the Board, a CSR Policy indicating the activities to be undertaken by the Company as approved by the Board.

 The CSR activities are being undertaken by your Company through various Implementing agency with area specific need and focus to reach out to marginalised and deprived section of the society and bridge the gap between the haves and have nots by promotion of building health, livelihood and education.
-The interventions of some implementing agency were spread across India.
-During FY 2016-17, your Company has spent ₹30.75 Lacs on CSR activities, against the requirement of ₹30.69 Lacs, being 2% of average of the net profits for the preceding three years.
+The interventions of some implementing agency were spread across India while some concentrated in the state of Andhra Pradesh.
+During FY 2015-16, your Company has spent ₹15.66 Lacs on CSR activities, against the requirement of ₹14.55 Lacs, being 2% of average of the net profits for the preceding three years.